rosshamish/catan/README.md

 # catan

-projects related to the board game Settlers of Catan, in pursuit of
-1. high-quality catan AI, and
-2. catan broadcast tooling (think poker on tv)
+projects in pursuit of a high-quality catan AI and catan broadcast tooling (think poker on tv)

 > Author: Ross Anderson ([rosshamish](https://github.com/rosshamish))